 - University of Massachusetts - Amherst, centrally located in the state, offers master's degrees leading to certification in early childhood/elementary, secondary and reading/writing education.
 The university also offers specialist and doctoral programs in education for advanced students.

-- Boston University, located near the Atlantic coast, offers the following degree programs, among others: Bachelor of Science in Early Childhood Education, Bachelor of Science in Elementary Education, Bachelor of Arts in Mathematics & Mathematics Education, Bachelor of Science in Bilingual Education (ESL), Bachelor of Science in Special Education, Master of Arts in Teaching, Master of Education in Early Childhood, Master of Education in Elementary Education, Masters of Education in Bilingual Education/Teaching English to Speakers of Other Languages, Masters of Mathematics for Teaching, Masters of Education in Special Education.
+- Boston University, located near the Atlantic coast, offers the following degree programs, among others: Bachelor of Science in Early Childhood Education, Bachelor of Science in Elementary Education, Bachelor of Arts in Mathematics & Mathematics Education, Bachelor of Science in Bilingual Education (ESL), Bachelor of Science in Special Education, Master of Arts in Teaching, Master of Education in Early Childhood, Master of Education in Elementary Education, Master of Education in Bilingual Education/Teaching English to Speakers of Other Languages, Master of Arts in Teaching in Mathematics, Master of Education in Special Education.